Skip to main content

 Access Security Credentials

-1. On the Your Security Credentials page, select Access keys (access key ID and secret access key) to expand it.
+On the Your Security Credentials page, select Access keys (access key ID and secret access key) to expand it.
+If you have any access keys, select Delete.

 Image of selecting "delete" for AWS access keys to delete root account access keys